 CHALLENGE: Sit down and reflect on your journey as a mother.
 Write a list of the ways you have changed.
 Acknowledge and celebrate the growth you have made, and set goals for the future.

-Top photo by Molly Hunter Photography.
+Top and bottom photo by Molly Hunter Photography.

 All other photos courtesy of Rachel Nielson.